FBI ready to brief Congress leaders on Mueller counterintel findings

 Breaking News Emails

-WASHINGTON — Two senior U.S. officials told NBC News Monday that the FBI is prepared to brief Congressional leaders on the counterintelligence findings of special counsel Robert Mueller's investigation.
+WASHINGTON — Two senior U.S. officials told NBC News on Monday that the FBI is prepared to brief congressional leaders on the counterintelligence findings of special counsel Robert Mueller's investigation.

 No briefing has been scheduled, a third U.S. official familiar with the matter said, but one of the officials said it could happen within the next 30 to 60 days.